pingcap/docs-dm/en/test file.md

 ---
-title: TiDB Monitoring API
+title: test file
 summary: Learn the API of TiDB monitoring services.
-aliases: ['/docs/dev/tidb-monitoring-api/']
 ---

 # TiDB Monitoring API

 You can use the following two types of interfaces to monitor the TiDB cluster state:

-- [The state interface](#use-the-state-interface): this interface uses the HTTP interface to get the component information.
-- [The metrics interface](#use-the-metrics-interface): this interface uses Prometheus to record the detailed information of the various operations in components and views these metrics using Grafana.
+this interface uses Prometheus to record the detailed information of the various operations in components and views these metrics using Grafana.

 ## Use the state interface